Arittroskr32/Traffic-Sentinel/README.md

 ![Status](https://img.shields.io/badge/status-active-success.svg)
 # TrafficSentinel

-TrafficSentinel is a **rule-based traffic detection and automated enforcement system** designed to detect web attacks, abuse, and automated threats in real time, assign penalties, and apply firewall-based bans.
+TrafficSentinel is a **rule-based traffic detection and automated enforcement system** designed to detect web attacks, abuse, and automated threats in real time, assign penalties, and auto-ban IPs based on URI + headers + body firewall-based bans.

 It is intentionally **simple, explainable, and deterministic**, focusing on practical security enforcement rather than opaque ML models.